Iahdab/FEND-WeatherJournalApp-Project3/README.md

 ## Deploying

 A great step to take with your finished project would be to deploy it!
-Unfortunately its a bit out of scope for me to explain too much about how to do that here, but checkout Netlify or Heroku for some really intuitive free hosting options.
+Unfortunately, it's a bit out of scope for me to explain too much about how to do that here, but checkout Netlify or Heroku for some really intuitive free hosting options.